 Marketing communications may give factual information about the alcoholic strength of a drink.
 They may also make a factual alcohol strength comparison with another product, but only when the comparison is with a higher-strength product of a similar beverage.

 Marketing communications must not imply that a drink may be preferred because of its alcohol content or intoxicating effect.
-There is an exception for low-alcohol drinks, which may be presented as preferable because of their low alcoholic strength.
+However, low-alcohol drinks may be presented as preferable because of their low alcoholic strength, provided that:

 In the case of a drink with relatively high alcoholic strength in relation to its category, the factual information should not be given undue emphasis.